Carl Denham: 2005 remake

 Kong eventually escapes and rampages through New York City, captures Ann and is eventually killed by aeroplanes.
 Upon reaching Kong's body, Denham hears a bystander commenting the aeroplanes got him.
 He takes one last look at Kong and says, "It wasn't the aeroplanes.
 It was Beauty killed the Beast".

 The World of Kong: A Natural History of Skull Island, published the same year, elaborates that Denham escapes lawsuits by blaming Kong's rampage on the company that made the chrome steel chains which failed to contain him.
 Denham returns to Skull Island to lead a scientific expedition in 1935, along with seven successive expeditions for the next decade, escaping before the island is finally swallowed up by the sea.

 Kong: King of Skull Island

 Authorized by the Merian C. Cooper estate, Kong: King of Skull Island is a prequel/sequel novel to D.W.
 Lovelace's novelization of the 1933 film and ignores the existence of the film The Son of Kong (the novel had slipped into the public domain decades earlier, but the films had not).
-The story features Skull Island still in existence in 1957 and adds Denham having a wife and a son, whom he was forced to abandon to escape the Kong-related lawsuits and criminal charges.
+The story features Skull Island still in existence in 1957 and adds Denham having a wife and a son, whom he was forced to abandon and escape the Kong-related lawsuits and criminal charges.
 The novel's central character is Denham's son, Vincent, and Carl himself is in the story only at the beginning and near the end.
 The novel adds some detail to Denham's life, such as his year of birth (1896).